I've been learning and using Elixir lately, and loving it.

 Is Elixir going to replace Ruby?
 I'm not yet convinced.
 But it does solve some real problems in ways Ruby can't or won't, and it's been fun and pleasant to learn.

 Elixir has been designed in a way that might make it a better language than Ruby for the web in the future.
-As a technologist I have an awesome (both common meanings of the word) responsibility to investigate it.← Previous Post Next Post →
+As a technologist I have an awesome responsibility to investigate it.← My Hashrocket Blogroll :: One Skill for an Apprentice Candidate →